Amber Riley: Early life

-Riley was born in Los Angeles County, California, with a mother of the maiden name Hightower.
-She has two older sisters, Toiya and Ashley.
+Riley was born in Los Angeles County, California.
+Her parents, Tiny Riley (née Hightower) and Elwin Riley, divorced when she was a child.
+She was raised primarily by her mother, along with her two older sisters, Toiya and Ashley.
 Riley auditioned for American Idol when she was 17 years old, during the show's second season, but was turned down by the producers.
 She graduated from La Mirada High School in La Mirada, California in 2004.